 This fraud known as “vishing” involves cyber criminals persuading victims to provide them with personal information or transfer money over the telephone using various dishonest means.

 The following is a link to a typical story in which the elderly victim, ignorant of Internet security, was persuaded to provide login information to her bank account, including the code that her log-in machine in her possession provides.In this case, the woman was asked to phone the number on the back of her bank card because the thief knew that his call to her would not be disconnected immediately and that the conversation with the thief could be continued.
 Hence this advice from the UK’s financial ombudsman: “If you have concerns about a call, phone the police non-emergency number 101 on a different telephone or allow at least five minutes for the line to clear.”

 I lost £17,500 in ‘vishing’ scam – because ‘I didn’t watch The One Show’ –

 Never provide anyone with the login code that banks provide over by phone

 For example, the Nationwide Building Society provides its users with a machine.
 They have to switch it on and enter a PIN number and then follow a process that generates an online login number.

 Users can also obtain a login code via a mobile and/or landline phone.

 For example, Tesco Bank allows its users to provide both their mobile and landline phones numbers.
-They then have the choice of receiving the login code, required by the login process of Tesco Bank, to obtain the number that must be entered during the login process.
+They then have the choice of device with which to receive the login code – an that the login process of Tesco Bank requires, to obtain the number that must be entered during the login process.